catamphetamine/react-styling/README.md

 `
 ```

-### ES6

-This module is written in ES6/ES7 syntax and therefore requires [Babel](https://babeljs.io/) transpilation to support all the web browsers (not only the modern ones).
-Using [Babel](https://babeljs.io/) for ES6/ES7 transpilation in web development workflow is a common practice nowadays so just in case you happen to never used it in your projects - start using it now.
-It works everywhere: command line, Webpack, Browserify, whatever.
-In case you don't want to use Babel in your workflow for whatever reason you can still grab an already transpiled and concatenated build from the `build` folder.

 ### What's next

 I can add the features you want (or you can do it).
 I can work on making errors more user friendly and helpful if anyone else uses this module.